xerografica/xero_tools/README.md

 `activity.df`
 `convert.df`

-Run the script `scripts/combine_crypto_and_NFT_activity.R`.
+Source `scripts/combine_crypto_and_NFT_activity.R`.
-This script will bring in the withdrawal history and the NFT activity and combine them into all.df, which is the input for the analysis.
+This script will bring in the crypto acquisition history and the NFT activity and combine them into all.df, which is the input for the analysis.

-Go to `calc_loop.R` to complete the table.
-This loop calls crypto_buy() or nft_activity() functions.
+Source `calc_loop.R` to complete the table.
+This loop calls `crypto_buy()` or `nft_activity()` functions.
+This will output the final table, which can be used to complete any assessment of gains and losses.
+Note: if any issues are spotted (everything is recorded in the output table), please let the developer know.